Table of Contents

 I am expecting a bug-free – iOS, nuance speech-to-text and iMessage etc in next beta 8 before anything more.

 New iPhone launch event is now confirmed for October 4, 2011.
 We can expect a demo of iOS 5 running on it.
 Also, new iPhone should be available for delivery in October and we can expect that day as iOS 5 release date.

 As I wrote at top of this page – iOS 5 will be available for update on October 12, 2011.
 There are two applications added to this OS which are Cards and Friends – Family!
 Read details and see

 Update #10 (GM 1 release)

-Okay, after some handful, eyeful of sleep – I am back. iOS 5 GM is now seeded.
+Okay, after some handful, an eyeful of sleep – I am back. iOS 5 GM is now seeded.
 The build looks (almost) complete with many features now enabled by default.
-Many fixes are included already, but will wait and see.
+Many fixes are included already but will wait and see.
 Do let me know if you come across any bugs.
 This version is jailbreakable usingbut only tethered.
 (Mostly for developers only)

 Update #11 (Sad day)

 Mr Steve Jobs died at the age of 56.
-He brought us closer to latest technology and innovations & I am sure the world will continue to follow his path tomorrow.
-We will never ever forget you.
+He brought us closer to the latest technology and innovations & I am sure the world will continue to follow his path tomorrow.
+We will never ever forget you. 🙁

 Check his 13 greatest innovations here.